GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 ### **3.2 Machine Learning models results**

-presents the performance metrics (general precision and AUC) for each of the tested machine learning models after the 100x10 fold cross validation.
-Although all models presented general precision values below 0.5, these values were in all cases substantially higher than the “no-information rate” (0.296).
-Of the ten tested models, the logistic regression presented the highest general precision value (0.485), with the linear discriminant analysis (LDA) presenting a very similar value (0.479).
-Random Forest and decision tree with C5.0 presented the lowest general precision with respective values of 0.381 and 0.402.
-Use of the ROC curves for model evaluation indicates that all models presented good or acceptable general AUC values with the exception of the SVM with polynomial kernel which presented a poor general AUC (0.68).
-The linear discriminant analysis (LDA) presented the highest AUC value (0.83), and substantially higher than the logistic regression (0.819).
-Thus, it can be considered that the LDA model performed the best when differentiating degree of sedimentary abrasion.
+The following figure presents the performance metrics (general precision and AUC) for each of the machine learning models after the 100x10 fold cross validation.
+Although all of the models presented general precision values below 0.5, these values were in all cases substantially higher than the “no-information rate” (0.296).
+Of the 10 models tested, logistic regression presented the highest general precision value (0.485), though the value of the linear discriminant analysis (LDA) was very similar (0.479).
+The random forest and decision tree with C5.0 presented the lowest general precision rates with respective values of 0.381 and 0.402.
+The use of the ROC curves for model evaluation indicated that all of the models presented good or acceptable general AUC values with the exception of the SVM with polynomial kernel, which presented a poor general AUC (0.68).
+The linear discriminant analysis (LDA) yielded the highest AUC value (0.83), substantially higher than the logistic regression analysis (0.819).
+Thus, the LDA model performed the best in differentiating degree of sedimentary abrasion.

 ``` r
 # Get Precision and AUC of each model